kunish/website/content/posts/how-to-cloudflared.md

 If the browser failed to open, please visit the URL above directly in your browser.
 ```

-Per the description says, you can just copy and paste the url into your browser address bar and hit Enter
+As the description says, just copy and paste the url into your browser address bar and hit Enter

-You will be directed to a cloudflare dashboard page prompting you to choose a domain name to route the traffic to
+You will be directed to a cloudflare dashboard page, prompting you to choose a domain name to route the traffic to

-After choosing the one you would want to use, a file called `cert.pem` will be downloaded under `$HOME/.cloudflared` directory in your linux machine which we just copied the url from
+After choosing the one you want to use, a file called `cert.pem` will be downloaded under `$HOME/.cloudflared` directory in your linux machine which we just copied the url from

-Move this file into `/etc/cloudflared` directory which will be used by `systemd` service
+Move this file into `/etc/cloudflared` directory which will be used by the `systemd` service

 If you don't have this directory, just create a empty one